surbhi18/MoML/README.md

 ## Resources

 We will be reading several seminal works in machine learning as well as very recent works that have not yet been peer-reviewed.
-Therefore, learning how to effectively read and review papers will be a focus of the class.
+Therefore, learning how to effectively read, review, and present research papers will be a primary focus of the class.
 [Learning Theory Alliance](www.let-all.com) has some very helpful resources on tips for effectively reading papers ([read1](https://let-all.com/assets/slides/How-to-ALT22-Aaditya.pdf) and [read2](https://let-all.com/assets/slides/How-to-ALT22-Sam.pdf)) and reviewing ([review1](https://let-all.com/assets/slides/How-to-ALT22-Csaba.pdf)) that I encourage you to check out.
+The first lecture will cover some of this material.